cashewna/notes/src/pages/courses/genc3004/10-investment-strategy.md

 2. Investing too aggressively ... exposed to *fast* fall in stock market.
 3. Relationship breakdown ... asset redistribution and higher expenses.

+### Sequencing Risk
+Risk that the order and timing of investments and returns is unfavourable.

+It is most significant during last 10 years of accumulation phase and first 10 years of retirement income phase.

+You need to watch out for this between ages 50 and 75.

+### Sequencing and Longevity Risk Strategies
+1. Age Pension may provide a 'cushion' as assets and income fall.
+2. Accept and adapt ... cut back in living expenses.
+3. Remember that declining health could mean more frugal lifestyle.
+4. May be able to obtain some financial help from family (children).
+5. Use conservative assumptions when forecasting.
+6. Diversify and avoid speculation (especially by bored retirees).
+7. Invest next year of retirement income in cash.
+8. Invest next 4 years of retirement income in fixed interest.
+9. Buy a lifetime annuity if interest rates are high (transfer risk).

 ## Risk Profile

 ## Asset Allocation